 As you can see, in our digital era, people who work with PDFs face many problems.
 This leads them to start thinking about new ways to present all their data.

-Patrick Biddiscombe, the CEO of New Breed Marketing, a premier inbound marketing and sales agency, said in an article about sales collateral: "If you still have case studies that are PDFs, you're missing out.
+Patrick Biddiscombe, the CEO of New Breed Marketing, a premier inbound marketing and sales agency, says in an article about sales collateral: "If you still have case studies that are PDFs, you're missing out.
 Install analytics on your case study pages and use various tools to see what is relevant to your buyers."

 Studies support the idea that PDFs are not the best choice for storing knowledge and data anymore.
 For instance, the World Bank, which invests about one-quarter of its budget in knowledge-product services, recently conducted a study to see if anyone was still reading their PDFs.
 The results were not encouraging for institutions that still save all their data as PDFs.